samuelkanyingi/quiz_web_app/README.md

 ### Create a quiz
 1. Log in your account
-2. Create Deck by clicking add deck button
+2. Click Add Deck button
-3. Click deck name you created
-4. Click deck name and navigate to add new question button
+3. Click deck name and navigate to add new question button
-5.  add question and answers and click save button
+5. Add question and answers and click save button
 6. Click take quiz button to start quiz

 ### Managing Quizzes